philippbruhin/solar-manager-matrix-display/README.md

 CircuitPython does **not** require compilation; instead, the code runs directly.
 As soon as the files are copied, the board will:

 1. Reboot automatically
-2. Connect to the Wi-Fi network you configured in `settings.toml`,
-   showing a marquee with the SSID it connects to and the IP address it receives via DHCP
+2. Connect to the Wi-Fi network you configured in `settings.toml`, showing a marquee with the SSID it connects to and the IP address it receives via DHCP.
 3. Fetch Solar Manager data and start updating the display

 ![Boot process of Solar Manager Matrix Display](./docs/assets/img/solar-manager-matrix-display-start-up.gif)